91ahmed/JsInspector/README.md

 ```

 ` data() `
-> Determine the data to be validated.
+> Specify the data to be validated.
 > It takes one parameter _(data)_
 ```javascript
 data('value') // @param mixed, (data)
 ```

 ` field() `
-> Determine the field name..
+> Specify the field name.
 The class uses the value in this method for error messages, so it's very important to specify to get meaningful error messages.

 > It takes one parameter _(fieldname)_
 ```javascript